 - Prevent sexually transmitted infections (STIs).
-Sexually transmitted infections — such as chlamydia and gonorrhea — are a leading cause of infertility for both men and women.
+Sexually transmitted infections — such as chlamydia and gonorrhea — are a leading cause of infertility for women.
 To protect yourself from STIs, practice safe sex.
 Limit your number of sexual partners, and use a condom each time you have sex — or stay in a mutually monogamous relationship with a partner who isn't infected.

 - Schedule regular checkups.
 Regular visits to your health care provider can help you detect and treat health conditions that might threaten your fertility.

 - Avoid the night shift, if possible.
 Regularly working the night shift might put you at higher risk of infertility, possibly by affecting hormone production.
 If you do work the night shift, try to get enough sleep when you're not working.

 While stress won't keep you from getting pregnant, consider minimizing stress and practicing healthy coping methods — such as relaxation techniques — when you're trying to conceive.

 Healthy lifestyle choices count here, too.
 To protect your fertility:

 - Don't smoke.
 Smoking ages your ovaries and depletes your eggs prematurely.
 If you smoke, ask your health care provider to help you quit.